- Know Yourself

-Career Counselors are available to help you with any career related questions.
+Career Consultants are available to help you with any career related questions.
 Whether you are interested in changing your major, wondering about jobs after college, or just interested in exploring your interests, our counselors are here to help.

 The best way to learn and explore is by doing!
 A few ways to apply and develop your skills is through job shadowing, internships, part-time jobs, and volunteering.

 One of the best sources for gathering information about what's happening in an occupation or an industry is to talk to people working in the field.
 This process is called informational or research interviewing.
 An informational interview is an interview that you initiate - you ask the questions.
 The purpose is to obtain information, not to get a job.